 Some confidentiality agreements prohibit an employee from working in the same industry upon leaving employment for a period of time, often two years.
 Others extend this ban to industry suppliers and vendors.

 Confidentiality agreements frequently claim company ownership of anything that is developed, written, produced, or invented during or as a result of employment, contracts, services, or interviewing if it is in any way related to the scope of the company's business.
-This is true even if the work was developed in the employee's spare time away from the workplace.
+It is true even if the work was developed in the employee's spare time away from the workplace.

 A confidentiality agreement should offer a clause that allows an employer to sign off on or give permission to the signer to use company proprietary information.
-The employer might allow this if he saw a direct benefit, and not a potential loss, from allowing the former employee to share the information with another organization.
+The employer might allow this if they saw a direct benefit, and not a potential loss, from allowing the former employee to share the information with another organization.

 Finally, it is much easier to implement a confidentiality agreement when you first hire an employee. because the employee knows before accepting the job that it is a requirement for employment.
 In this instance, the confidentiality agreement falls within the terms and conditions of employment when the prospective employee accepts your job offer.